[output_post_excerpt]

 YOHANA: It was a secret, of course God wouldn’t tell them about us.
 I’m sure it will all become clear once he explains everything.

-ENOCH: Raphael leaves it unanswered, and his lack of reply passes in the form of an awkward silence.
-The reeds rustle softly in the wind, and a frog hops into the water.
-Yohana makes a face at it, and says,
+ENOCH: Raphael makes no comment, and his lack of reply passes in the form of an awkward silence.
+The reeds rustle softly in the wind, and a frog hops into the water

-YOHANA: Now that I think about it, hey… also, if he just wanted to test the defenses in Heaven, why would he need us to steal the eeeeergh… (sigh) the thing?
+YOHANA: Now that I think about it… if he just wanted to test the defenses in Heaven, why would he need us to steal the eeeeergh… (sigh) the thing?
 It doesn’t make sense.

-RAPHAEL: Don’t worry, it’s your intention that matters.
-But if you really want to feel better, and work to atone for what you’ve done, I do have a job for you.
+RAPHAEL: Don’t worry, we don’t do that here.
+But if you really want to feel better, and work to make your world a little bit wiser, I do have a job for you.

 YOHANA: Yes, anything.